johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/project/sre_project.md

 You will work on pull requests from the following four categories.
 [PR Categories Spreadsheet](https://docs.google.com/spreadsheets/d/1c2Y9p3mnBy5i_TP-7TNk2LkesAIsvoPma1MzAkU6WkA/edit?usp=sharing)

-Each student will be assigned:
+Each student will analyze:
 - **Category 1:** 1 PR
 - **Category 2:** 2 PRs
 - **Category 3:** 1 PR
-- **Category 4:** 1 PR
+- **Category 4:** 3 PR

-Although each student is responsible for selecting and working on their assigned PRs, you are expected to **collaborate as a team**.
+Although each student is responsible for selecting and working on their PRs, you are expected to **collaborate as a team**.
 - Discuss your findings, challenges, and approaches together.
 - Share insights on conflicts, testing, and coverage.
 - Submit one **joint team report** that consolidates everyone’s contributions.
+- Inside the report, clearly **label which PRs were handled by each student** to ensure individual work is identifiable.

 #### Category 1: Cherry-pick succeeds and includes tests